syntho-ai/syntho-docs/docs/deployment/docker/jupyterhub_ray.md

 DOCKER_NOTEBOOK_IMAGE=synthoregistry.azurecr.io/syntho-jupyterhub:<latest-image-version>
 ```

-Afterwards we can then upgrade the docker-compose instance by running the following command:
+Afterwards we can then upgrade the docker compose instance by running the following command:

 ```[sh]
-docker-compose restart
+docker compose up -d
 ```

 ### Ray